jonathanmorgan/context_text/README.md

 # Collecting Articles

 There is an example application in sourcenet/collectors/newsbank that you can use as a template for how to gather data and then store it in the database.
 It interacts with the newsbank web database, using BeautifulSoup to parse and extract article data.

+# Filtering and tagging articles:

+To filter and tag sets of articles, use the page: 'http://<your_server>/sourcenet/sourcenet/article/filter/'

+This page allows you to filter on:

+- Start Date (YYYY-MM-DD)
+- End Date (YYYY-MM-DD):
+- * Fancy date range:
+- Publications:
+- Article Tag List (comma-delimited):
+- Unique Identifier List (comma-delimited):
+- Article ID IN List (comma-delimited):
+- String Section Name IN List (comma-delimited):

+Then either see a summary of articles that fit your filter, look at details on each matching article, or apply one or more tags to all of the articles matched by your filter criteria.

 # Coding articles: